Metro-North Railroad: Hudson Line

 Northward expansion of the Hudson Line has often met opposition from residents of communities including Hyde Park and Rhinecliff, even though the latter is home to Amtrak's Rhinecliff station, frequented by commuters from northern Dutchess and northern Ulster Counties.
 Supervisors of some towns north of Poughkeepsie began expressing interest in extending rail service in 2007.

-On October 20, 2025, it was announced by Governor Kathleen C. Hochul that Metro-North service on the Hudson line will be extended north from Poughkeepsie to Albany–Rensselaer in 2026.
+On October 20, 2025, it was announced by Governor Kathy Hochul that Metro-North service on the Hudson line will be extended north from Poughkeepsie to Albany–Rensselaer in 2026.
+In January 2026, Governor Kathy Hochul announced, "With the full restoration of Empire Service, Amtrak has notified New York State and the MTA that it will no longer sanction temporary Metro-North service to Albany at this time."

 Harlem Line

 There are plans to redevelop the former Wingdale Psychiatric Center into a mixed-use commercial and residential neighborhood known as Dover Knolls, centered around the station.

 Northward expansion took place most recently when it was extended from Dover Plains to Wassaic in 2000, requiring a costly rebuilding of tracks that had been abandoned years before.
 Going further north would require substantial investment to rebuild tracks, grade crossings, stations and other facilities that were removed long ago, and obtaining eminent domain for the train property used by the Harlem Valley Rail Trail.
 Expansion of either line would probably be limited to Dutchess County, as extending Metro-North into Columbia County, and thus to Chatham, would require changes to the MTA charter, and residents of that county would become subject to the MTA tax.

 In 2014, Metro-North officials announced that they would be installing security cameras at all stations on the Harlem and New Haven Lines in order to address public safety concerns.
 These concerns arose from an incident on September 29, 2013, where the body of 17-year-old Mount Saint Michael Academy student Matthew Wallace was found on the tracks of the station.
 Wallace, who was inebriated at the time, was killed when a northbound train struck him while he was standing on the platform.
 Due to the lack of cameras at the station, footage of his death did not exist.